env0-labs/.github/profile/README.md

 ## 🧠 About env0.labs

 This is a personal experiment — an open, transparent attempt to see how far a non-developer can go with AI-assisted tooling.

+Project started around the 4th of April, 2025.

 To be clear:
 - My closest brush with web dev before this was editing HTML on Myspace in 2004